Cattle mutilation: Bureau of Alcohol, Tobacco and Firearms

 In January 1975, the Minnesota field office of the Bureau of Alcohol, Tobacco and Firearms (ATF) launched their own investigation into the phenomenon, headed by Agent Donald Flickinger.
 Flickinger was tasked with investigating the possible connections between cults and the mutilation of cattle.

 Flickinger recorded a number of "unusual" incidents and circumstantial evidence, but was unable to find sufficient evidence of cult involvement for the ATF to take further action.
 Media reports of the time reported his investigation was dropped when it was determined cattle deaths were not a prelude to a coordinated campaign against elected officials by cult members.
 During the investigation, Flickinger arranged for two prison informants to be transferred to less-secure facilities; both ultimately escaped, on separate occasions.
 Flickinger closed his investigation by Spring 1975.

 Colorado Bureau of Investigation

 In May 1975, the Colorado Bureau of Investigation opened an investigation under the leadership of Carl Whiteside.
 19 animals underwent necropsies at Colorado State University but no conclusive results emerged.
 A $40,000 reward was offered.
 The US Bureau of Land Management was forced to ground all helicopters in Eastern Colorado.
 By December, the CBI had investigated 203 reports of cattle mutilations.
-The CBI investigation was closed after Colorado mutiliation reports dwindled in Summer 1976.
+The CBI investigation was closed after Colorado mutilation reports dwindled in Summer 1976.